Mount Yoshino: Mount Yoshino as a sacred mountain

+The Ōmine Okugakemichi trail was established by the 7th century ascetic En no Gyōja.
+It connects Kimpusen-ji in Yoshino district, Nara Prefecture with the Kumano Sanzan in southern Wakayama Prefecture.
+The route is very rugged and isolated, with a number of demanding sections up to narrow paths on steep slopes and steep climbs on cliffs. n 2002, the trail was designated as a National Historic Site, and it was included within the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range UNESCO World Heritage Site since 2004.

 Hiking

 Yoshinoyama has numerous hiking trails meandering through the town and the cherry blossom forests.
 A whole day can be spent hiking these trails and visiting all the different viewpoints.
 Multi-day hiking trails also connect to Koyasan and the town of Hongu in Wakayama prefecture.